webdeveric/http-api-debug/README.md

 - Purge Policy (daily, weekly, monthly)
 - Purge now button - and add to bulk options
 - Keep at most X log entries

+List Table
+- Add ajax action to append domain to block list, if domain filter is set to exclude.